-This means the transferor may have CGT to pay even though he has received no money from the transferee.
+This means the transferor may have CGT to pay even though they have received no money from the transferee.
 Also, the transferee has an elevated base cost which they have not actually paid.

 To mitigate this cash flow problem, business asset gift relief (also known as gift relief or hold-over relief) can be claimed on the gift of qualifying business assets.
 Gift relief operates to defer the gain by rolling over the capital gain against the base cost of the asset in the hands of the transferee.
 Essentially the relief ensures the transferor’s capital gain is passed to the transferee.

 Not all gifts qualify for gift relief.
 Sometimes the transferor will be left with a CGT liability even though they received no cash proceeds.
 However, where gift relief is not available or is not claimed, the transferor may be able to pay the tax due by instalments.
 This is discussed in the Business asset gift relief ― restrictions guidance note.

 For a discussion of gift relief in the context of incorporation, see Incorporation of a business.